Featured image of post .NET Framework vs .NET: for the SysAdmin

 The “runtime” is the slimmer component that end-user machines need to actually run the finished application.
 Think of the runtime as the engine, without the garage full of tools.

-As a sysadmin, you’re almost always deploying the runtime, not the SDK because just the developer needs the SDK.
+As a SysAdmin, you’re almost always deploying the runtime, not the SDK because just the developer needs the SDK.
 Your users just need the engine (runtime) to run what the developer produced.

 How do I patch them both?